dvishal47/Sales-Dashboard-Analysis-Tableau-/README.md

 # Sales-Dashboard-Analysis-Tableau-
-jnkThis project is a comprehensive sales analytics dashboard built in Tableau to track and visualize key business metrics across multiple dimensions.
+This project is a comprehensive sales analytics dashboard built in Tableau to track and visualize key business metrics across multiple dimensions.

 ### Key Metrics Analyzed: